btomwhitehead/terraform-notes/modules.md

 allow browsing version histories, show examples and READMEs, and more.

 - Modules must use [Semantic Versioning](https://semver.org/).
-Versions need to be set via tags on the version control system.
+Versions need to be set via git tags on the version control system.
 - The module must follow the 3 part
   [module naming convention](#module-naming-convention).
 - The module must follow the